We're calling on the Government to limit the long-term impacts of the coronavirus pandemic on young people’s mental health

 It’s important that the Government are listening to our concerns but we need them to ensure that all young people who need immediate mental health support can get it.
 We also want them to commit to introducing additional support for young people’s mental health beyond the current crisis, in order to tackle the anticipated rise in mental health needs.

 Together we can limit the impact of the coronavirus pandemic on young people’s mental health, but we need your help.
+We will be launching a new movement for young people’s mental health next year and we want you to join us.

 What we’re calling for